SkooveLearn PianoDownload on the App Store

 • B – Fifth finger (5)

-The inversions of the B minor chord piano are formed by rearranging the order the notes are played in.
-Chord inversions allows you to play the same chord with a different sound and control how you play each note of the chord.
+The inversions of the B minor chord are made by mixing up the order the notes are played in.
+Chord inversions let you play the same chord with a different sound and change how you hear each note of the chord.

 To play the first inversion of the B minor piano chord, start with D as the lowest note.
-Next, play F# above it, and finally, add B as the highest note.
-This gives the chord a new sound that’s great for moving between other chords.
+Next, play F# above it, and finally, add a B as the highest note.
+This new order gives the chord a new sound that can be useful for moving between other chords.

 b minor chord first inversion